tharu62/robot_slam/README.md

 Accurate motor control is critical for stable SLAM mapping and localization.

 #### Lidar
 A **LDS02RR Lidar sensor** is used for 2D environmental scanning.
+It's a Laser sensor mounted on a rotating platform moved by a motor.
-It publishes continuous **LaserScan** data to the `/scan` topic.
+It publishes continuous **LaserScan** data by UART.
+The microcontroller decodes the data and publishes them to the `/laser_scan` topic.
 This data is used by the remote SLAM node to construct a map and detect obstacles in real time.
+Both the laser and the motor use 5V but the data is on 3.3V logic level.

 ---

 ### Motor Driver
 The **L298N motor driver** controls the motor speed and direction using **PWM** signals.
-It interfaces with the Raspberry Pi through a **logic level shifter**, ensuring voltage compatibility (5V ↔ 3.3V).
+It interfaces with the Raspberry Pi through a **logic level shifter**, ensuring voltage compatibility (MD 5V ↔ 3.3V RB PI).
-The driver receives commands from the `/cmd_vel` topic and translates them into motor actions.
+The driver receives commands from the `/cmd_vel` topic and translates them into motor actions with PWM.

 ---

 ### Others
 - **Logic Level Shifter:** Protects the Raspberry Pi GPIO from overvoltage.
-- **Power Supply:** Stable 12V power source, ideally regulated for consistent current delivery.
+- **Power Supply:** Stable 12V and 5V power supply or one 5V power supply with a 5V → 12V DC converter, ideally regulated for consistent current delivery.
-- **Chassis:** A lightweight frame with two driven wheels and a caster wheel for balance.
+- **Chassis:** A lightweight wood frame with two driven wheels and a caster wheel for balance.
 - **Wi-Fi Connectivity:** Enables ROS2 communication between the robot and host system.

 ---